Best Pistol Brace Options + Buyers Guide [2024]

 Minimalism is as minimalism does.
 The Doublestar Corp Strongarm Pistol Brace gives you a tiny little brace design that fits onto the end of your traditional AR 15 pistol buffer tube.
 It’s super small but still packs a ton of features in its teeny tiny size.
 The little fella does a ton of work for such a little brace.
 The Strongarm Pistol Brace gives you a high-quality, minimalist option full of features.

-Doublestar Corp didn’t hold back in its construction of the Strongarm.
-When you name something the Strongarm, can you really do anything other than machine it from billet aluminum?
-This rugged DesignDesign ensures it won’t bend, break, or wear out anytime soon.
+I appreciate the construction of the Strongarm.
+When you name something the Strongarm, it better be built tough, and Doublestar Corp delivered by machining it from billet aluminum.
+This rugged design ensures it won’t bend, break, or wear out anytime soon.

 Strongarm Pistol Brace Pros and Cons